rinnesamu/Pikatilaussysteemi/README.md

-# Pikatilaussysteemi 2020 Kevät - OTP
+# Pikatilaussysteemi 2020 Kevät - OTP Ryhmä 1

 This is a school project for electronic food ordering software that can be used by restaurants or cafes!